 Visit our Discussion Forum to post your questions and read about others' experiences in the citizenship application process.

 If your application is accepted you have to write a citizenship test.
 Children under 18 years of age and persons 54 and over do not have to write the citizenship test.
 Find out more in How can I prepare for the citizenship test?

 Why am I being asked for fingerprints?

 You may be asked to provide fingerprints and/or court documents when you apply for citizenship.
 This is to make sure that you are not prohibited under the Citizenship Act.

-If you are concerned, call the CIC Call Centre for more information about your situation at 1-888-242-2100.
+If you are concerned, call the IRCC Call Centre for more information about your situation at 1-888-242-2100.

 For More Information

-- Canadian Citizenship - Information from Citizenship and Immigration Canada (CIC) on Canadian citizenship.
+- Canadian Citizenship - Information from Immigration, Refugees and Citizenship Canada on Canadian citizenship.

-- How to Become a Canadian Citizen - CIC brochure explaining the citizenship application process and eligibility requirements.
+- How to Become a Canadian Citizen - IRCC webpage explaining the citizenship application process and eligibility requirements.

-- Fingerprinting Services - Information from CIC about fingerprinting services for citizenship applicants.
+- Fingerprinting Services - Information from IRCC about fingerprinting services for citizenship applicants.